Was the TRS-80 affectionately known as the Trash-80?

 It seems that whenever any article today mentions the TRS-80, it always includes a statement that the TRS-80 was “affectionately known as the Trash-80.”
 Although this idea is often repeated, it is simply not true.

 “Trash-80” was a common corruption of the TRS-80 name.
 It was intended to suggest that the TRS-80 hardware and software were of poor quality and little better than trash.

-Some have embraced the name in recent years and that has caused “Trash-80” to lose some of the original negative connotation.
-But that is a fairly recent development and was definitely not the case back when Radio Shack was still selling the TRS‑80.
+Many have embraced the name in recent years and that has caused “Trash-80” to lose much of the original negative connotation.
+But that is a recent development and was definitely not the case back when Radio Shack was still selling the TRS-80.

 I have yet to find a single contemporary reference to “Trash-80” being used in a positive manner.
 But here are just a few contemporary references to the negative connotations:

 The TRS-80 draws mixed reactions.
 It is derisively called the Trash-80 by many in the microcomputer industry.
 It is also adored by tens of thousands of users.

 — “80 Remarks,” Wayne Green (80 Microcomputing, January 1980)